FIWARE/tutorials.Historic-Context-Flume/README.md

 ### Checking the Cygnus Service Health

-Once Cygnus is running, You can check the status by making an HTTP request to the exposed `CYGNUS_API_PORT` port.
+Once Cygnus is running, you can check the status by making an HTTP request to the exposed `CYGNUS_API_PORT` port.
 If the response is blank, this is usually because Cygnus is not running or is listening on another port.

 #### Request: